Skip navigation

 Female genital mutilation means the excision, infibulation or mutilation, in whole or in part, of the labia majora, labia minora, clitoral hood or clitoris of a person, except where valid consent is given, and

-• the person is at least 18 years of age and there is no resulting bodily harm; Act for the benefit of the physical health of the person or for the purpose of that person having normal reproductive functions or normal sexual appearance or function, or
+• a surgical or other procedure is performed by a regulated member under this Act for the benefit of the physical health of the person or for the purpose of that person having normal reproductive functions or normal sexual appearance or function, or

-• the person is at least 18 years of age and there is no resulting bodily harm;
+• the person is at least 18 years of age and there is no resulting bodily harm.

 Informed consent refers to “receiving client or their legally authorized representative’s permission to proceed with an agreed course of physiotherapy service.
 Consent may be revoked at any time…Consent can be written or oral, and may be expressed or implied.
 Having a written consent form does not mean there is informed consent.
 Informed consent involves ongoing communication between the parties involved.”